ExternalDNS consulting and hands-on support

 What is ExternalDNS?

-ExternalDNS is a Kubernetes controller that automates DNS record management by watching resources such as Services and Ingresses and reconciling DNS records in supported providers to match the cluster’s desired state.
-It is commonly used by platform and DevOps teams to reduce manual DNS changes, prevent stale records, and keep application routing accurate as workloads scale or move between environments.
+ExternalDNS is a Kubernetes controller that automates DNS record management by watching resources like Services and Ingresses and reconciling records in supported DNS providers to match the cluster’s desired state.
+Platform and DevOps teams use it to reduce manual DNS changes, prevent stale entries, and keep application routing accurate as workloads scale, move between clusters, or change during deployments.

-• Creates, updates, and removes DNS records based on Kubernetes resource changes
+• Creates, updates, and deletes DNS records based on Kubernetes resource changes

-• Keeps DNS synchronized during rollouts, scaling events, and failovers
+• Helps keep routing synchronized during rollouts, scaling events, and failovers

 02